lkilcher/dolfyn/xarray_dev_changelog.md

 		- AWAC temp scaling is way off (?) - Added 0.01 factor
 		- Added 0.1 scale factor for Signature magnetometer to return in units of uT
 	- Step 2 & 3 - done
-		- Need to move Vector rotation matrices from attributes to variables, and remove a lot of config junk - done
+		- Moved Vector rotation matrices from attributes to variables
-		- Need a bit of code to chop off nan's - done
+		- Removed user-nonsensical configuration data
+		- Added 'save_mat' function
+		- Fixed - Broke rotation code - bad determinant warning in 'orientmat' at indices {} error - added rough code to search for nan's

-- Debugging:
+- Weird things:
-	- When reading TRDI data with bottom-track, every subsequently-read datafile will contain the 'bt' variables even if the instrument didn't record them - remnant/memory of global variables in the IO code?
+	- Subsequently-read TRDI datafiles will contain variables from previous instrument even if the instrument didn't record them - remnant/memory of global variables in the IO code?
 	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
 	- Bad AWAC IMU data reads as 6551.x?
-	- *xarray accessor warning due to 'Velocity' and 'TKE' inheritance?
-	- !!!*Broke rotation code - bad determinant warning in 'orientmat' at indices {} error- how did Levi chop this data off originally?
+	- No pressure data from Nortek Vectors?

 - To do:
+	- Error reading Sig VM .ad2cp file echosounder data, only loads first column?
+	- Fix Nortek Signature burst read hack
+	- Add functionality for dual profiling configurations - *Incorporating 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)

+	- Optimize read code for the dictionary output?
-	- Change mpltime to epoch time or something
+	- Change mpl time to epoch time or something
-	- Optimize I/O code
 	- depth of adcp for range for nortek instruments? - not taken into account natively by Nortek
 	- Function to calculate 'S(k)'?
 Already wrote one for the wavenumber

-	- Save as mat function - done, working on loading a mat file
-	- Add functionality for dual profiling configurations - *Need to incorporate 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)
-	- Add functionality for Nortek SigVM .ad2cp files
+- Notes:
+	- DOLfYN loads data as returned by the instrument or software (generally if velocity in beam no correction has been done, if in earth it has)